-A manufacturer of engines used in incomplete medium-duty vehicles from 10,001-14,000 pounds GVWR may choose to comply with these standards as an alternative to the primary emission standards and test procedures for complete vehicles specified in section 1961.2, title 13, CCR.
+A manufacturer of engines used in incomplete medium-duty vehicles from 10,001-14,000 pounds GVWR may choose to comply with these standards as an alternative to the primary emission standards and test procedures for complete vehicles specified in section 1961.2 or 1961.4, title 13, CCR.
 A manufacturer that chooses to comply with these optional heavy-duty engine standards and test procedures shall specify, in the Part I application for certification, an in-use compliance test procedure, as provided in section 2139(c), title 13, CCR.
 An engine certified for use in a medium-duty vehicle shall not be used in a heavy-duty vehicle over 14,000 pounds GVWR.

-(c)(1)(D) The exhaust emissions from new 2024 and subsequent model Otto-cycle heavy-duty engines used in heavy-duty vehicles over 14,000 pounds GVWR, certified to optional low NOx exhaust emission standards shall not exceed:
+(c)(1)(D) The exhaust emissions from new 2024 through 2026 model Otto-cycle heavy-duty engines used in heavy-duty vehicles over 14,000 pounds GVWR, certified to optional low NOx exhaust emission standards shall not exceed:

-Optional Low NOx Exhaust Emission Standards for 2024 and Subsequent Model
+Optional Low NOx Exhaust Emission Standards for 2024 through 2026 Model

 Otto-Cycle Heavy-Duty Engines